 The Board has appointed the Committee Chair, who is the Chair of the ULP and ELAS Boards.
-The Chair of the Board shall not chair the Committee when it is dealing with the matter of succession to the chairmanship and the Chair will appoint a deputy for this purpose.
+The Chair of the Board shall not chair the Committee when it is dealing with the matter of succession to their role and the Chair will appoint a deputy for this purpose.

-The membership and chairmanship of the Committee will be reviewed each year by the Board in consultation with the Chair to ensure that an appropriate balance is maintained between experience and independence.
+The membership and role of Chair of the Committee will be reviewed each year by the Board in consultation with the Chair to ensure that an appropriate balance is maintained between experience and independence.
 Changes as required will be recommended to the Board thereafter.
-The appointment of members to the Committee shall be for a period of up to three years, extendable up to two further periods of three years.